shaardie/blog.haardiek.org/plotting-sentinel-5p-data.md

 We will be using the [Sentinel-5P Downloader](https://pypi.org/project/sentinel5dl/) to download the data from the ESA and [Sentinel-5 Algorithms](https://pypi.org/project/s5a/) to read and pre-process those data.
 Finally, for plotting we will be using [GeoPandas](http://geopandas.org/) which itself is using [Matplotlib](https://matplotlib.org/) and [Descartes](https://pypi.org/project/descartes/) internally.

-You can install those dependencies (probably in a virtual environment) like this:
+You can install those dependencies like this:
 ```bash
 $ pip install geopandas s5a sentinel5dl matplotlib descartes
 ```